Nueva Planta decrees: Historical context

-Effects of the decrees
+Effects

+The decrees effectively created a centralized Spanish state and Spanish citizenship by abolishing all legal distinctions between the Castilians and the Aragonese, Catalans, Valencians and Majorcans.
+One of the main goals of the decrees was the replacement of the administrative and public law of each entity of the Crown of Aragon.
+The consequence was the abolition of the political institutions that they developed over the previous centuries, including their representative and legislative bodies, the Courts of Aragon, the Courts of Catalonia and the Courts of Valencia.
+From that point on, the members of the abolished Courts were summoned to the Cortes of Castile, now operating as the unified Cortes of Spain, except in Navarra.

-The decrees effectively created a Spanish state and Spanish citizenship, abolishing all legal distinctions between the Castilians and the Aragonese.
-The decrees erased all internal borders and tariffs except for the Basque territory, and granted all citizens of the newly created Spanish state the right to trade with the American and Asian colonies, which henceforth were no longer the exclusive domain of the Crown of Castile.
-Top civil servants were to be appointed directly from Madrid, and most institutions in what had become subnational entities were abolished.
-Court cases could also only be presented and argued in Castilian, which became the sole language of government, displacing Latin, Catalan and other languages of Spain.
+The decrees erased all internal borders and tariffs except for the Basque territory and granted all citizens of the newly created Spanish state the right to trade with the American and Asian colonies, which henceforth were no longer the exclusive domain of the Crown of Castile.

+The top civil servants were to be appointed directly from Madrid, and most institutions in what had become subnational entities were abolished.
+Court cases could also be presented and argued only in Castilian, which became the sole language of government and displaced Latin, Catalan and the other languages of Spain.
+However, the application of Castilian as a single administrative language had one exception in the Vizcaya Chamber of the Valladolid Court, where the use of Basque was permitted.